nmbabor/docker-with-laravel/README.md

 ### Summary
 This `README.md` file provides clear and concise instructions on how to set up and run this Dockerized Laravel project using the `Makefile`.
 It covers all the necessary steps and includes additional commands for managing the project.
 Adjust the URLs, paths, and commands as needed to fit your specific project setup.
+### Dockerizing a Laravel Project from Scratch
+If you're interested in learning how to dockerize a Laravel project from scratch, you can follow the step-by-step guide in the [Docker.md](Docker.md) file.